bsolomon1124/misc/sql_guide.md

 - Subqueries are always processed starting with the **innermost** `SELECT` statement and working outward.
 - The resulting "inner results" are passed successively to the outer statements.
 - Subquery `SELECT` statements can only retrieve a **single column**.

+A subquery in a FROM clause acts similarly to a **temporary table** that is generated during the execution of a query and **lost afterwards.**

 **Examples**: